Ask a derm: Why is my scalp so dry and what can I do about it?

 Is having a dry scalp different to having dandruff?

-Their causes are, in fact, the complete opposite, so it’s important to determine which condition you have so that you tackle it correctly and prevent it reoccurring in the future.
+Their causes are, in fact, the complete opposite, so it’s important to determine which condition you have in order to tackle it correctly and prevent it reoccurring in the future.
 Dandruff is caused by excess oil, whereas a dry scalp is caused by dryness (it figures).

 Try these treatments for your dry scalp

 To treat dryness of the scalp, firstly, “limit exposure to very chemical-rich shampoos,” advises Dr Bhoyrul.
 Try a sulphate-free shampoo, as they are less likely to cause dryness.
-To take it a step further, choose a hydrating hair wash, which, as Dr Bhoyrul has assured sceptics like me, actually helps dry hair more than standard shampoos.
+To take it a step further, choose a hydrating hair wash, which, as Dr Bhoyrul assures me, actually helps dry hair more than standard shampoos.

 Sadly, there’s no magic number of weekly hair washes that can prevent your scalp from drying out and flaking.
 This varies for each person, depending on how much hair you have, how thick it is, and whether it’s curly, straight, or somewhere in between.
 Dr Bhoyrul recommends washing one to two times per week for curly hair and two to three times per week for straight or wavy hair.

-So, try these tips and treatments to hydrate your dry scalp and stop those pesky flakes popping up in your hair and on your clothes.
-It’s time to break out the black tops again.
+So, try these tips to hydrate your scalp and stop those pesky flakes popping up in your hair and on your clothes.
+You’ll be wearing your favourite black top again in no time.

 For more on how to tell the difference between a dry scalp and dandruff, head here.